matrix-org/matrix-spec-proposals/specification/modules/presence.rst

 Client behaviour
 ----------------

-Clients can manually set/get their presence using the HTTP APIs listed below.
+Clients can manually set/get their presence/presence list using the HTTP APIs listed below.

 {{presence_http_api}}